mourtashi/Video-Games-Sales-Analysis/README.md

 # Video-Games-Sales-Analysis
 Overview:

 The tool loads cleaned video game sales data from a CSV file and presents a dropdown menu of video game titles to the user.
-Upon selection of a game title, a bar graph dynamically updates to display the sales data of the selected game across different regions (NA_Sales, EU_Sales, JP_Sales, Other_Sales).
+Upon selection of a game title, a bar graph dynamically updates to display the sales data of the selected game across different regions (NA, EU, JP, Other).

 How it works: